softwaresaved/common-form-questions/core-questions.md

 ### Question:
 Career stage

+#### Reason:
+To better understand the career stage of attendees/applicants and to connect people of similar of complementary career stages at events (e.g could be combined with research area)

 #### Hint:
 If it's not clear which stage you are in please take a look at http://www.leru.org/files/general/UK-England.pdf and (by analogy) choose the appropriate phase that matches your career stage